Unbinilium/Serialib/README.md

 #### Authlib/CRC8_MAXIM

-Call `CRC8_MAXIM` to generate 2 char digits CRC8 MAXIUM checksum from the variable behind and append it to the front variable, each digit is checksum's hexadecimal number place.
+Call `CRC8_MAXIM` to generate 2 char digits CRC8 MAXIM checksum from the variable behind and append it to the front variable, each digit is checksum's hexadecimal number place.

 ```cpp
 std::vector<char> checksum;